Jimmy Kimmel is a brave man, or just a confident one.

 Every theater nerd surely remembers the tradition of “summer stock”—repertory companies of up-and-coming kids traveling the nation putting on a show.
 This is kind of like that, only with big-name stars instead of wannabes.

-Besides having many late-night guest appearances in common, what this group also shares is probable disinterest in ever replacing Kimmel permanently.
+Besides having many late-night appearances in common, what most in this group share is probable disinterest in ever replacing Kimmel permanently.

 And that surely sets this reintroduction of the regularly scheduled guest host apart from its most prominent iteration of the past: the frequent, essentially compulsory reliance on guest hosts during the long run of Johnny Carson on The Tonight Show.